 Siem Reap Ministries- 5 year Anniversary

 Children who are exploited in Svay Pak often end up trafficked north to Siem Reap, a destination for sex tourism especially for Chinese men.
 In 2012, AIM began operating in Siem with community outreach efforts, an employment center, and the establishment of a Rahab’s House church.
-NAME, the TITLE of AIM’s Siem Reap programs said, “We were seeing that there were still so many victims working in sex establishments that needed to be freed.
+Savry, the Director of Rahab’s House Siem Reap said, “We were seeing that there were still so many victims working in sex establishments that needed to be freed.
 That’s why we are here.”

 By November 2013, AIM celebrated the grand opening of a new outreach center in the heart of the red light district in Siem Reap.
 In that building, AIM offers English classes, a medical clinic, an outreach salon, and many other activities all with the purpose of building relationships, introducing local residents to the Gospel and offering women opportunities for employment and safe housing to leave lives of sexual exploitation.